Nay_ho_tze's Medicine Musings

 the conversations never mattered to me; i'd always had a quiet self-knowledge that labels don't create or even support belonging ...

-while living on a Cape Cod island, eventually my path crossed that of the local Wampanoag traditional leader, Gertrude Haynes Aikens, a/k/a Princess Evening Star.
+while living on a Cape Cod island, eventually my path crossed that of the local Wampanoag traditional leader, Gertrude Haynes Aikens, a/k/a Princess Evening Star, below.

 our meeting was memorable if only for me,

-a newly licensed 17 year old who gave into curiosity
+a newly licensed 17 year old who gave into a longheld curiosity

 and stopped in at the Princess's gift shop teepee --